Network-Sec/CC-Search/README.md

 Example content of one index.
 On the left are `ip addresses` (in the top half) and `domain names` (in the bottom half).
 The domain names are `reversed`, beginning with the `TLD`.

-Followed by that is the rest of the URL, then the specific index file name, followed by the offsets - these are the addresses where the actual data is found.
+Followed by that is the rest of the URL, then the specific index file name, followed by some statistical data.

 ```
 83,228,179,1)/wordpress/index.php/2023/05/22/22052566 20230601095112	cdx-00000.gz	18332338	207996	95